Last updated: 2026-04-20

 Category-level averages derived from publicly available industry reports (AAA, CarMD).
 Model-level estimates produced by Auto Reliability Index.

-Key things to inspect or verify before purchasing, based on the most common reported issues.
+Key things to inspect or verify before purchasing a 2018 Mazda 3.

 • Inspect headlamps for condensation